-Worker exposure to chemical, biological and physical agents is to be identified, evaluated, and controlled.
-Potential hazards are to be eliminated or controlled through proper design, engineering or administrative controls.
-When hazards cannot be adequately controlled by such means, workers are to be provided with and use appropriate, well-maintained, personal protective equipment.
-Protective programs shall include educational materials about the risks associated with these hazards.
+Worker exposure to chemical, biological and physical agents is to be identified, evaluated, and controlled according to the Hierarchy of Controls.
+If any potential hazards were identified, participants shall look for opportunities to eliminate and/or reduce the potential hazards.
+If elimination or reduction of the hazards is not feasible, potential hazards are to be controlled through proper design, engineering or administrative controls.
+When hazards cannot be adequately controlled by such means, workers are to be provided with and use appropriate, well-maintained, personal protective equipment free of charge.
+Protective programs shall be ongoing and include educational materials about the risks associated with these hazards.